7 Layer Taco Dip

 Prep: 5 minutes

-This layered taco dip is the ultimate party snack!
-It's easy to make and always a crowd-pleaser.
+This 7 layer taco dip has vibrant layers of beans, guacamole, sour cream, and cheese topped with diced tomatoes, olives, and green onion.
+It's quick and easy to make and always a crowd-pleaser.
 Serve with plenty of tortilla chips to scoop up every bite of this creamy, cheesy goodness.

 Ingredients